 Figure 16: (a) Annual retained catches (metric tonnes; t) of bigeye tuna estimated by quality score and (b) percentage of geo-referenced catches reported to the IOTC Secretariat in agreement with the requirements of Res.
-15/02 for all fisheries and by type of fishery, in the period 1950-2022
+15/02 for all fisheries and by type of fishery, in the period 1950-2023

-The percentage of data considered of good quality (scores of 0-2) varied between 59% and 74% during the 1990s and 2000s and has stabilized over the last decade showing an overall increasing trend from 62% in 2013 to 95% in 2021 (Fig. 16a-b).
+The percentage of data considered of good quality (scores of 0-2) varied between 65% and 81% during the 1990s and 2000s and has stabilized over the last decade showing an overall increasing trend from 69% in 2014 to 95% in 2021 (Fig. 16a-b).
 Catch and effort data have progressively become available for some important fisheries such as coastal and fresh longlines as well as hand lines from Sri Lanka since 2014, coastal longlines from I.R.
 Iran since 2016, small-scale purse seines and fresh longlines from Indonesia since 2018, and some smaller fisheries such as trolling from Indonesia and hand line from Kenya since 2018.

-Nevertheless, geo-referenced catch and effort data were not available for about 9% (i.e., around 9,000 t) of the total retained catches of bigeye tuna in 2022.
-In addition, no spatial information has been provided by the EU, Italy industrial purse seine fishery (since 2016), accounting in 2022 for relatively low total catch levels of bigeye tuna of ~300 t.
+Nevertheless, geo-referenced catch and effort data were not available for about 9% (i.e., around 9,900 t) of the total retained catches of bigeye tuna in 2023.